Optum/runiac/README.md

-# runiac - Run IaC Code With Ease, Anywhere
+# runiac - Run IaC Anywhere With Ease

 ![](./logo.jpg)

 ---

-An opinionated tool for running infrastructure as code (e.g. Terraform) with ease.
+A tool for running infrastructure as code (e.g. Terraform) anywhere with ease.

+- Ability to change and test infrastructure changes locally with a production like environment
+- Ability to make infrastructure changes without making pipeline changes
 - Quality developer experience
 - Container-based, execute anywhere and on any CI/CD system
 - Multi-Region deployments built-in